vrm-c/vrm-specification/specification/VRMC_vrm_animation-1.0/how_to_transform_human_pose.md

 ### same posture
 Suppose each `HumanBone` has the **same pose** when it is visually oriented the same way.
-Subtle differences such as being slightly slanted during T-pose are included.
-It won't be in exactly the same position.
+Subtle differences, such as being slightly slanted during T-pose, are considered as the same posture so that it won't be in exactly the same posture.

 ### pose data
 **Pose data** is represented by translation values of the `hips` bone and local rotations of all Humanoid bones.